Banners of Fimav 2025 edition

 A Moulin de l’Imprévu production.

-This is an algorithmic sound sculpture that employs strings that are set to vibrating by wind.
-Based on a deconstruction of the classic acoustic Aeolian harp, the subtle fluctuations of 117 taut wires suspended in open air are sculpted into a continuous wind-powered electronic sound performance.
+This is an algorithmic sound sculpture that harnesses string vibration under force of wind.
+Centred around a deconstruction of the classical acoustic æolian harp, the subtle fluctuations of 117 tensile wires suspended in open air are shaped into a continuous live wind-propelled electronic sound performance.
 “Music is in the air as colours are in the light” (William Jones, 1781).

 On the Web